 Melanie has a BCA and LLB(Hons) First class from Victoria University of Wellington and a Masters in Law from the University of Michigan where she studied under several scholarships, including a Fulbright scholarship.

-She has two children, one of which is currently a student in the MindPlus programme.
+She has two children, currently both students in the MindPlus programme

 Barry Akers is a self-employed consultant with a varied background in communications and corporate affairs management.
 He is a Director of financial and corporate public relations firm Senescall Akers, which works with clients across a broad front of sectors, organisations, projects and issues.